Almahr1/ben/README.md

 ## Commands

 - to enter command mode press {esc}, then type the command and press enter

 -- Commands:

 - w - saves the file

 - q - quits the program

+## Issues

+- Currently only supports files up to 15000 lines and 800 collums per line (collum claim debatable)